oleksaro/today-i-learned/README.md

   vw and vh - scales element size when you change window size by heigh and with.

-  div.wrapper+enter - adds all symbols to div and creates name from text after the dot "wrapper".
+  div.wrapper+enter - adds all symbols to div and creates class with name from text after the dot "wrapper".